 Aftenposten, 10 August 2018

 Sounds nice that the Expert Commission on Children (ECC – Barnesakkyndig Kommisjon) takes the initiative to re-examine reports.
-However, the text makes clear that all they do is to check the reports against purely formal rules, and with the "self-evident" basis of a belief in the general competence and rightness of the decisions dished out by the ECC.
+However, the text makes clear that all they do is to check the reports against purely formal rules.
 They do not go into the facts of the cases.
 First of all, they would have to have all the case documents, and they do not have them.
-Secondly (very ominous to the whole psychological/psychiatric profession and to Barnevernet as a whole), they would have to go into the real facts, which would also imply talking with the private parties and valuing their truthfulness on the same level as they would have to do that of the Barnevernet industry.
+Secondly (very ominous to the whole psychological/psychiatric profession and to Barnevernet as a whole), they would have to talk with the private parties and value their truthfulness on the same level as they would have to do that of the Barnevernet industry.
 The basic problem is still there: All these people, and indeed the mainstream media in Norway, take it for granted that public employees are truthful and competent and that what they do is good for people.

 Psychologist Katrin Koch, the leader of the ECC, is wonderfully revealing when she says;